Number6174/StreamOverlord/README.md

 If you do use this program to make money for yourself, please consider supporting me to ensure the program will be maintained and improved.
 Direct donations or support on Patreon (forthcoming) are appreciated.
 Custom comissioned work may also be accepted depending on the project and availability.

+Join the [Discord](https://discord.gg/MpN36Fnpf2) if you have any questions or need support.

 # Current status
 Prototype quality, not suitable for general use.